OdicforceSounds/world-cleaner/docs/PRINCIPLES.md

 > If government Public Service solve the problem reported, employees which work on it, gain one Point.

+>> At Schools

-> At classroom students gain one Point each Time shows Improvements and knowledge, logic, creativity, etc...
+- At classroom students gain one Point each Time shows Improvements and knowledge, logic, creativity, etc...
 Everything that have value.
 - Students should know how to cultivate Plants, Care Animals, and Deal with Persons, to Cook, Clean, Fix...
 - Control him/her Self.
 Martials arts are Awesome.
 You may be the best one to show those moves.
 - You have the Right to Hit anyone without Touching anyone.
 (Included in Our Eternal License)